dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 The `var` declaration declares a mutable field, which is only permitted within
 classes, traits and iterators.
-All members of value-types, such as datatypes,
-are constants (declared with `const`).
+`const` declarations can be members of value-types, such as datatypes.

 ## **Error: a mutable field is not allowed to have an initializer**